How to Write a Marketing Strategy for Your Business Plan

 - Related products or services

-This section covers the various aspects of how you plan on marketing your product or service.
+This part covers the various aspects of how you plan on marketing your product or service.
 The areas you will need to address include:

 - Marketing budget